jasonlin0189impv/sybil-detection/README.md

 ## About this
-This notebook contains a SybilEdge algorithm for detect sybil account in Facebook.
-The algorithm is described in \[1\].
+SybilEdge algorithm for fake (sybil) account detection.
+More detail is described in reference \[1\].

 It's a practice for implement algorithm from the paper, I just test it on a small network which generate by myself.
 If you see any mistake in ```.py``` file, feel free to tell me :).